Consequences of a Hit and Run Accident in Florida (2025) – New Fleeing/Eluding Penalties Explained

 At The Law Place, we have over seventy-five years of collective experience and knowledge in fighting hit-and-run accident cases all over the State of Florida.
 Our law firm is aware of the laws surrounding hit and run accidents, and we are aware of the severity of the consequences for getting charged with a hit and run.
+In particular, a Florida hit and run conviction can result in severe penalties, including hefty fines, license suspension, and even imprisonment, especially if the incident involved injury or death.

 It is essential that you get in contact with a hit-and-run accident lawyer after you have been charged with leaving the scene of an accident involving property damage, bodily injury, or death.
 Our team of hit-and-run accident lawyers has the necessary skills and resources to take on the case and ensure that you have not been wrongfully charged for a crime.